 (g) Credit Support Provider.
 Not Applicable

 (h) Governing Law.
-This Agreement will be governed by and construed in accordance with the laws of New York.
+This Agreement will be governed by and construed in accordance with the laws of New York(without reference to choice of law doctrine other than Section 5-1401 of the New York General Obligations Law).

 (i) AAffiliate@ will have the meaning specified in Section 14 of this Agreement.